yvonlu/nyc-viet-resturants-interactive-map/README.md

 Navigate to the project's root directory in the command line.
 Ensure Python is installed and use pip to install the folium library if not already installed.
 Run the script using a Python interpreter.
 The map gets saved as an HTML file in the project's root directory and can be viewed in any web browser.

+**Data Note**

+All data in the Json was taken using a Google Cloud API, and was configured to the map on October 13, 2023